TRAVEL INFO FOR ALL

 Expat Banking, Accounts for Foreigners in Laos

 Foreigners can open US$, Thai baht or Lao kip savings or fixed deposit accounts with most Lao banks.
 They require work permits.
-Most banks offer a domestic ATM card and an increasing number including ANZ, JDB, BCEL, PSV, BFL and others now offer VISA and MasterCard services (including foreign card ATMs) to their account holders.
-Credit cards may be available to expats and foreign residents with local credit status and work permits.
+Most banks offer a domestic ATM card and an increasing number including JDB, BCEL, PSV, BFL and others now offer VISA and MasterCard services (including foreign card ATMs) to their account holders.
+Credit cards may be available to expats and foreign residents with local credit status, current work permit and document from local village authority.

 However

-, a Thai bank VISA or MasterCard can be used at international ATMs – as can those from any foreign bank.
-Apart from local ATM fees, Bangkok Bank (and maybe others) now charge 150 baht per transaction.
+, a Thai bank VISA or MasterCard can be used at international ATMs – as can those from any local or foreign bank.
+Apart from local ATM fees, Bangkok Bank (and maybe others) charge 150 baht per transaction.

 Fixed Term Deposits in Laos Banks

-Compared to many countries, although they have reduced over the past year or two, Lao bank annual deposit interest rates are high, with term deposits of Lao kip to over 12% – from 8-9% for 1 year to over 12% for longer periods offered by most of the banks.
-Rates for USD or THB deposits are lower, but have been increasing.
+Although BCEL (probably other banks too) term deposit rates were reduced from September 2016, compared to many countries, bank annual deposit interest rates are modest, with term deposits in Lao kip from 5 to 7% for 1-5 years offered by BCEL and other banks.
+Rates for USD or THB deposits are lower than for Lao kips.
 See Lao bank websites listed below.

-Mainly for foreign and local residents of Laos, fixed deposits are safe and quite lucrative forms of investment as US$ and Kip are freely interchangeable within the country.
+Mainly for foreign and local residents of Laos, fixed deposits seem to be safe and reasonably lucrative forms of investment as US$ and kip are freely interchangeable within the country.
 However, non-Lao citizens need a current work permit to open fixed deposit accounts with a Lao bank.

 Banks everywhere use different compounding periods for calculation of interest on fixed term deposits.
 Lao banks range from once annually to daily balance.
-Compare them for the best interest and make you sure understand their rate structures.
+Compare them for the best interest and confirm their interest rate structures.
 It can make a difference to the return on larger deposits.

 Money transfer between Thai and Lao banks